 Managing Europe is a complex challenge.
 The Master’s in European Studies gives you the expertise to operate in this fascinating environment where various levels of government come together.

-Philosophy of Science, Technology and Society is the premier Master's programme for learning how to critically analyse and assess the impact of scientific and technological developments on society.
+Philosophy of Science, Technology & Society is the premier Master's programme for learning how to critically analyse and assess the impact of scientific and technological developments on society.

 Countries eligible for this scholarship